-It was comforting to know that the system didn’t fail that time.
+It was comforting to know that the system didn’t fail at that time.

 However, I don’t mind the disagreements, but I do have to pause when commentaries with no logical—or biblical—foresight are expressed.
-Looking at the self-defense and the weapons debate with a Biblical worldview is unpopular in a day when Christianity is becoming a culture instead of a conviction in which sola scriptura bears its fruit.
+Examining the self-defense and weapons debate utilizing a Biblical worldview is unpopular in a day when Christianity is a culture, not a conviction.
 I read in a Christian publication:

 The right to bear arms, for example, is neither a God-given command nor a divine right, and Christians are free, therefore, to withhold from exercising those rights for the sake of the common good.

 Now my question is, who defines the common good?

 I know what informs my worldview, so that is what I will apply whenever I answer or comment on the subject that is mobbing the news media today.
 When we see these factions, these distortions of truth and law, we need to look to the Bible for wisdom.
 It’s necessary, for such a time as this, to pursue God’s word in all things, to seek the whole counsel of God.